peerlibrary/meteor-blaze-components/README.md

 You can extend this method if you want to insert the new DOM element in a different way, for example, by animating it.
 Make sure you do insert it correctly because Blaze will expect it to be there afterwards.

-When [mixins](#mixins-1) provide `insertDOMElement` method, the default implementation calls them in order.
+When [mixins](#mixins-1) provide `insertDOMElement` method, the default componnet implementation calls them in order.
 Make sure to always verify the state of the DOM before proceeding with mixin's logic.
 Some other mixin might already inserted the DOM element.

 <a name="reference_instance_moveDOMElement"></a>